zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/value.md

 By default the `value` binding relies on the `change` DOM event which is raised after blurring the element whose value has changed.
 This means that the value from the View-Model will be updated when the element loses focus.
 The `data-value-update` attribute can be used to specify a different DOM event e.g. `keyup` or `keypress`.
 The `keydown` event is **not** supported because the DOM element value is not yet updated when that event triggers.

+> The [input DOM event](https://developer.mozilla.org/en-US/docs/Web/Events/input) may be used in case you need to update the viewmodel value on each keypress *and* when the user pastes content in the field.
+Keep in mind that the input event is supported in IE9+.

 ### Using the data-value-update attribute

     <div id="view">